leaph-lab/USsoil16S_MS/README.md

 ### 4B.
 Influence of environmental factors on community assembly

-This section includes analyses to quantify the contributions of environmental variables driving community assembly for all taxa, each ecotype, and each ecosystem
+This section includes analysis of the correlation between environmental variables and community assembly for all taxa.

 ## Methods